Metal Gateways¶

 - There is no additional charge for Metal Gateways on your account.

-- There is no additional charge for Private IPv4 address blocks.
+- There is no additional charge for Private IPv4 address blocks or VRF IP address blocks.

 - Public IPv4 address blocks used with a Gateway are billed at the existing rate.